Friday, October 25, 2019

 It was 1969....Scooby-Doo and Sesame Street made their big debut, Woodstock was hot, and man put his first step on the moon.
 It looked like major changes were coming for the better.
 That is........unless you were a Looney Tunes fan.
 78 black and white cartoons were taken to Korea, retraced, and recolored to make them look "better than ever".....or so they thought.
 Today, we commemorate (but not necessarily celebrate) these colorized versions of these cartoons debuting 50 years ago on TV.
 We'll break down why did these happen, who commissioned them to do it, and the aftermath of it all.

 First let's go back to 1955 when Looney Tunes made their first TV appearance.
 Many movie studios sold their films and short subjects catalogs to TV distributors for money in the bank DESPITE AT THAT TIME movies and TV were fierce enemies.
 In this case, a small distributor called Sunset Productions bought the black and white Looney Tunes (save for the Harmon and Ising Merrie Melodies for some reason) as WB had no use for them anymore since they are black and white.
 This Looney Tunes package mainly starred Porky and Daffy (there were no Bugs Bunny cartoons in black and white) and featured the rarely seen Bosko and Buddy among other rare characters like Beans the Cat and Ham and Ex.
 These films, seen in black and white in 16mm with their original WB titles replaced with new titles erasing WB altogether, were immediately sold to Guild Films as part of their buyout of Sunset (hence why you see both names on the cartoons).
 In the 1960's, Seven Arts bought out Guild Films and restructured TV distribution of their library.
-Those cartoons PLUS what would become DC comics mixed with cheaper product Seven Arts distributed including Marine Boy and Johnny Zypher (lost cartoons to this day though are out on DVD through Warner Archive).
+Those cartoons mixed with cheaper product Seven Arts distributed including Marine Boy and Johnny Zypher (lost cartoons to this day though are out on DVD through Warner Archive).
 In 1967, Seven Arts bought out Jack Warner's stock in his company and became WB-7Arts, bringing those cartoons back home.

 But by 1967 however, everything was in color.
 In order to keep these cartoons running, a new package was commissioned to Fred Ladd who adapted Astro Boy into English, to produce new colorized versions of these cartoons.
 Here's how it worked: 16mm prints were sent to a studio in Korea, where they retraced each cartoon frame by frame (ish).
 The problem was that these studios had only the budget of an anime studio at that time so........the animation looks broken.
 There are moments throughout that makes them look like bad cartoons.
 The color choices are also bad.
 They had to be big bright colors to say "Hey..it's in color now!!"
 Finally these were shot in 16mm, meaning over time, they look worse with beaten up prints of these.
 A newly syndicated package titled Porky Pig and Friends included the newly colorized 78 WB cartoons, the intro, outro, and bumpers to The Porky Pig Show, and the other theatrical cartoons that aired on The Porky Pig Show.
 Interestingly enough, those show bumpers and such too were badly animated in the mid 1960's.
 I mentioned both of these on my Worst Looney Tunes Ever post.